-It is possible that an application could be submitted that lacked items requested as part of our process.
+It is possible an application could be submitted that lacked items requested as part of our process.
 Here are how some of those situations could be handled.

-If staff identify a missing item(s) before the first meeting to discuss the application, they would:
+If staff members identify missing items before the first meeting to discuss the application, they would:

-- 1. Email the applicant and notify them of the missing item(s) and give them an opportunity to complete the application. - a.
-Communication would include the deadline for submitting those materials in time to have them available for Board/workgroup members at the meetings. - b.
-Staff should also remind the applicant that an incomplete application could result in delay in processing of the application or a denial of the waiver or variance. - 2.
-If the applicant responds with the items, staff would redact/prepare those items for the next possible meeting. - 3.
-If the applicant does not respond, responds incompletely, or refuses to supply additional items, staff would prepare the incomplete application for the Board/workgroup and note the missing items for the Board/workgroup.
+- 1. Email the applicant and notify them of the missing items and give them an opportunity to complete the application. - a.
+Communication would include the deadline for submitting those materials in time to have them available for board or workgroup members at the meetings. - b.
+Staff members should also remind the applicant an incomplete application could result in delay in processing of the application or a denial of the waiver or variance. - 2.
+If the applicant responds with the items, the staff members would redact or prepare them for the next possible meeting. - 3.
+If the applicant does not respond, responds incompletely or refuses to supply additional items, staff members would prepare the incomplete application for the board or workgroup and note the missing items.

-If a Board member or member of the public notes missing item(s), they would:
+If a board member or member of the public notes missing items, they would:

-- 1. Notify staff.

-- 2. Staff would follow the procedure above.
+- 1. Notify the staff. - 2.
+The staff members would follow the procedure above.

-- 3. Note on timing: This would occur only after materials had been redacted and shared with Board member and the public.
-It is possible that this identification would come later in the process.
-In that case, if the Board had already proceeded as if the application was complete and the 45 day deadline had

-been set, the Board could continue on that original 45 day deadline instead of resetting it to when the full application is complete.
+3. Note on timing: This would occur only after materials had been redacted and shared with board members and the public.
+It is possible this identification would come later in the process.
+In that case, if the board had already proceeded as if the application was complete and the 45-day deadline had been set, the board could continue on that original 45-day deadline instead of resetting it to when the full application is complete.

-Additional Information requested beyond the original application
+Additional information requested beyond the original application

-As was the case with the initial waiver application, applicants may have unique circumstances and the Board may have additional questions or want to request additional documents.
-If that is the case, the Board would instruct staff to follow up and staff would follow this procedure:
+As was the case with the initial waiver application, applicants may have unique circumstances and the board may have additional questions or want to request additional documents.
+If that is the case, the board would instruct staff members to follow up and the staff members would follow this procedure:

-- 1. No later than the end of the next business day, staff would follow up with the applicant with the request from the Board/workgroup. - a.
-Communication would distinguish that this was information that the Board was requesting in addition to the original application, so would not change the 45-day timeline for getting a response. - Communication would also clarify that the applicant is not obligated to provide that information, but that more complete information will help the Board in discussion and decision making. - c.
-Communication would include reasonable deadlines for submitting information in order to have it available for the Board members/workgroup members at their next meeting. - 2.
-Staff convey the response to the Board members/workgroup members as appropriate.
+- 1. No later than the end of the next business day, the staff members would follow up with the applicant with the request from the board or workgroup. - a.
+Communication would distinguish this was information the board was requesting in addition to the original application, so it would not change the 45-day timeline for getting a response. - b.
+Communication would also clarify that the applicant is not obligated to provide the information, but that more complete information will help the board in discussion and decision-making. - c.
+Communication would include reasonable deadlines for submitting information to have it available for the board members or workgroup members at their next meeting. - 2.
+Staff members convey the response to the board members or workgroup members, as appropriate.